neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Discussion - Questions and Next Steps.md

 This section has some thoughts on future work, improvements and next steps.
 Known issues are [here](https://github.com/neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/issues).
 Please feel free to [PR](https://github.com/neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/pulls) your ideas and suggestions.

 ## Lab 0 - Sign Up
-We're exploring training platforms that would automatically provision Google Cloud accounts.
-The signup here has a lot of friction.
-At the same time, it's a very real world exercise where you get a chance to learn about setting up a Google Cloud account from scratch.
-We'd be curious to hear your thoughts on the most valuable approach here.
+In previous versions of the lab we had users sign up for a free trial that they owned.
+That was kinda cool in that attendees got to see everything start from scratch.
+However, the signup required a credit card number and a phone number for identity verification.
+It was also a fair bit of work.
+Now we're using [OneBlink.AI](https://oneblink.ai/) to provision.
+We'd be curious to hear how your experience was with this approach.

 ## Lab 1 - Deploy Neo4j
 The lab deploys Neo4j AuraDS Professional through a deep integration in the Google Cloud Console [here](https://console.cloud.google.com/marketplace/product/endpoints/prod.n4gcp.neo4j.io).
 There are many other ways to deploy Neo4j.
 If AuraDS Professional doesn't meet your needs, we probably have a different approach that does.
 The [Marketplace](https://console.cloud.google.com/marketplace/browse?filter=partner:Neo4j) is a good place to look for more options.